p0-security/terraform-p0-aws-iam-inventory/README.md

    - Created by TerraformExecutionRole:
      - P0RoleIamResourceLister role with Google federation
      - Resource Explorer indexes in enabled regions
-     - Aggregator index in us-west-2
+     - Aggregator index in us-west-2 (if no aggregator exists)
      - Default view configuration
      - Lambda function and its roles